vfmd/vfmd.github.io/index.md

 ambiguities or inconsistencies, please submit an issue or pull-request in the appropriate repository in [GitHub](http://github.com/vfmd).

+Please take a look at the [tests][vfmd-test-repo], and contribute missing or additional tests if possible.

 If you have comments on the strategy or the core idea, please [contact me](/introduction#contact).